RafiOsmanu/Flowfield-Pathfinding/README.md

 In this project I implement a pathfinding algorithm called Flow Field that is very efficient for handeling a big group of agents when it comes to pathfinding.
-I created this project For gameplay programming a course i follow at Howest https://www.digitalartsandentertainment.be/ DAE
+I created this project For gameplay programming a course i follow at Howest [DAE]

+Written in c++, using a framework provided by DAE

 <p align="right">(<a href="#readme-top">back to top</a>)</p>